Posted on 16 Comments

 Unlike all other servos in this research, it is programmable.

-It is very small, weighs only 6.5g, and is very close by dimensions to KST X06 being slightly larger though.
+It is very small, weighs only 6.5g, and is very close by dimensions to KST X06.

-Inside, it has a hall sensor instead of the potentiometer which you can find in the most high-end servos.
+Inside, it features a hall sensor, which you can find in the most high-end servos.

 This might be one of the reasons for its extreme accuracy revealed during our test.

-In addition, you can program various parameters of your FrSky Xact D5701 with a Lua script on a FrSky Radio, and run it through S.BUS or F.BUS.
+In addition, you can program various parameters of your FrSky Xact D5701 with a Lua script on an OpenTX/Ethos FrSky Radio through FBUS connection.

 How cool is that?